-- 1. For maintenance operations, park and secure machine as described in chapter "Preparing the Machine for Maintenance". - 2.
-Clean the screw plug (1) and the adjacent environment. - 3.
-Unscrew the screw plug. - Check the oil level.
-The oil level must be at the lower edge of the control drill hole of the screw plug. - If the oil level is too low, fill up with oil using the control drill hole of the screw plug. - 6.
-Clean the screw plug and insert a new packing ring. - 7.
-Re-tighten firmly the screw plug.
+- 1- For maintenance operations, park and secure machine as described in chapter "22.1 Preparing the Machine for Maintenance". - 2- Clean the screw plug (1) and the adjacent environment. - 3- Unscrew the screw plug. - 4 Check the oil level.
+The oil level must be at the lower edge of the control drill hole of the screw plug. - 5- If the oil level is too low, fill up with oil using the control drill hole of the screw plug. - 6- Clean the screw plug and insert a new packing ring. - 7- Re-tighten firmly the screw plug.

-AIR FILTER, REPLACING THE FILTER INSERT, REPLACING THE SAFETY FILTER
+30.6 AIR FILTER, REPLACING THE FILTER INSERT, REPLACING THE SAFETY FILTER

-REPLACING THE FILTER INSERT
+30.6.1 REPLACING THE FILTER INSERT

-- If the filter element is replaced for the third time in sequence, it is required to replace also the safety filter. - 1.
-Open the air filter and remove the air-filter insert (1).
-Proceed as described in chapter "Air Filter, Removing/Re-Installing AND Checking/Cleaning the Filter Insert". - 2.
-Use a lamp to check the new air filter for damages. - 3.
-Re-install the air-filter insert as described in chapter "Air Filter, Removing/Re-Installing AND Checking/Cleaning the Filter Insert".
+• If the filter element is replaced for the third time in sequence, it is required to replace also the safety filter.

+- Open the air filter and remove the air-filter insert (1).
+Proceed as described in chapter "29.6 Air Filter, Removing and Re-Installing the Filter Insert, Checking and Cleaning the Filter Insert". - 2- Use a lamp to check the new air filter for damages. - 3- Re-install the air-filter insert as described in chapter "29.6 Air Filter, Removing and Re-Installing the Filter Insert, Checking and Cleaning the Filter Insert".

-REPLACING THE SAFETY FILTER
+30.6.2 REPLACING THE SAFETY FILTER

-- If the filter element is replaced for the third time in sequence, it is required to replace also the safety filter. - 1.
-Open the air filter and remove the air-filter insert (1).
-Proceed as described in chapter "Air Filter, Removing/Re-Installing AND Checking/Cleaning the Filter Insert". - 2.
-Pull out the safety filter (2). - 3.
-In order to prevent that dust enters the interior of the engine, it is required to the air aspiration opening of the engine with a clean cloth or similar. - 4.
-Clean the interior of the air-filter enclosure and remove the cloth from the air aspiration opening. - 5.
-Use a lamp to check the new safety filter for damages.
-If it is in perfect condition, press it firmly into place. - 6.
-Re-install the air-filter insert as described in chapter "Air Filter, Removing/Re-Installing AND Checking/Cleaning the Filter Insert".
+• If the filter element is replaced for the third time in sequence, it is required to replace also the safety filter.

+- Open the air filter and remove the air-filter insert (1).
+Proceed as described in chapter "29.6 Air Filter, Removing and Re-Installing the Filter Insert, Checking and Cleaning the Filter Insert". - 2 Pull out the safety filter (2). - 3- In order to prevent that dust enters the interior of the engine, it is required to the air aspiration opening of the engine with a clean cloth or similar. - 4- Clean the interior of the air-filter enclosure and remove the cloth from the air aspiration opening. - 5- Use a lamp to check the new safety filter for damages.
+If it is in perfect condition, press it firmly into place. - 6- Re-install the air-filter insert as described in chapter "29.6 Air Filter, Removing and Re-Installing the Filter Insert, Checking and Cleaning the Filter Insert".